eProsima/Shapes-Demo-Docs/docs/test4.rst

 =========

 You can select different partitions to create groups of Publishers and Subscribers.
 In this example, you can select between four partitions (A, B, C and D).
-Additionally you can select the “*” partition, that will be matched against all other partitions.
+Additionally, you can select the “*” partition, that will be matched against all other partitions.

 Create Publishers
 -----------------

-First, we must to create three Publishers with the following characteristics:
+First, we must create three Publishers with the following characteristics:

 +--------+----------+--------+-----------+---------+----------+------------+-----------+
 |        | Shape    | Color  | Partition | History (Reliable) | Durability | Ownership |